toniju98/AirBnbAnalyzer/HOST_ADVISOR_README.md

-# 🏠 Airbnb Host Advisor - Streamlit Application
+# 🏠 Airbnb Host Advisor - Copenhagen Example

 A comprehensive web application that provides data-driven insights for Airbnb hosts to optimize their listings, pricing, and guest experience.
+This example uses Copenhagen Airbnb data to demonstrate the application's capabilities.

 ## 🎯 Key Features